13 Jan BLOG: Blue Monday

 January has earned a reputation as gloomiest month of the year.
-Blue Monday comes loaded with post-Christmas pressures, miserable weather, and the struggle, for many, of adopting a new habit or routine, deeming it the most depressing day of the year.
+In addition to the hardships that come with a third national lockdown, Blue Monday is usually loaded with post-Christmas pressures, miserable weather, and the struggle, for many, of adopting a new habit or routine, deeming it the most depressing day of the year.
 At Oakleaf, we want to challenge this perception.

 1. Trim your goals:

 With the New Year in full-swing and resolutions flying around, don’t forget to maintain realistic expectations.
 Set yourself up for success by sticking to one or two changes that are important to you.
 We often find that conquering smaller, more achievable goals, have the greatest impact on your mental health in the long run.
-For example, eat a healthy breakfast, go for a stroll in your nearest park, turn off your phone, or spend some much-needed time with friends and family.
+For example, eat a healthy breakfast, go for a stroll in nature, turn off your phone, or spend some much-needed time with friends and family online.
 Think small.
 Stay rational.
 Go easy on yourself.